Call for Articles and Reviews

 Deadline: 1 September 2024

 Advances in Artificial Intelligence (AI) are revolutionizing the way we work, raising many exciting opportunities (as well as some possible challenges) for learners and teachers of English.
 We invite researchers, educators and experts in AI and language education to submit original papers, reviews and insights on the integration of AI in English language teaching and learning.
-We aim to explore the innovative applications of AI that enhance language acquisition, improve teaching methods, and address the evolving needs of English learners in today’s interconnected world.
+We aim to explore the innovative applications of AI that enhance language acquisition, improve teaching methods and address the evolving needs of English learners in today’s interconnected world.

 We welcome submissions related to the following areas, but not limited to: